Rules and Guidelines

 1.2 Discussion of politics, religion, or any other contentious political or social subject is forbidden.

 1.3 Astrobiology may not be discussed here, even in the context of a mission with those stated goals.
-This includes other banned topics such as SETI, "Red Rain," alien visitors, exobiology, biosignatures, microorganisms, organics, fossils et cetera.
-(Updated 19Oct'12)
+This includes other banned topics such as SETI, "Red Rain," alien visitors, exobiology, biosignatures, microorganisms, fossils et cetera.
+(Amended 19Oct'12 / Updated 21Nov'12)

-1.5 Debating the relative worth of manned and unmanned spaceflight is forbidden.
+1.5 Debating the relative worth of human and robotic spaceflight is forbidden.

 1.6 Since September 2008, the human spaceflight section of this forum has been closed.